isomerpages/iras-taxacademy/_tomorrow-tax-professional/skillsfuture-credit.md

 - Email the following to Tax Academy within 3 working days from the date of registration:
   - Full Name (as per NRIC)
   - last 4 digits of your NRIC number including the alphabet
-  - screenshot showing the available skillscredit in your Skillsfuture portal and
+  - screenshot showing the available Skillsfuture Credit in your Skillsfuture portal and
   - amount of SkillsFuture Credit to be claimed
 - Tax Academy will issue an invoice reflecting the nett programme fee payable after deducting the SkillsFuture Credit claimable
 - Please make payment within 7 days upon receiving the invoice so that Tax Academy can issue a programme confirmation